jean-pierreBoth/annembed/README.md

 3. **Higgs boson** Cf [Higgs-data](https://archive.ics.uci.edu/ml/datasets/HIGGS)

-    It consists in 11 millions float vectors of dimension 28.
-We use only the first 21 columns, keeping out the last 7 variables constructed by the physicists to help the discrimination in machine learning tasks.
+    It consists in 11 millions float vectors of dimension 28. **We use only the first 21 columns**, keeping out the last 7 variables constructed by the physicists to help the discrimination in machine learning tasks.

     - hierarchical initialization